 The school district is given the responsibility of tracking the immunizations and medical services that have been provided to the children in a community.

-24 P.S. § 13-1327.1(b), which delineates the contents of the home education affidavit or unsworn declaration, there are two medical references in the home education law to other laws.
-These legal references make clear that these additional laws also apply to homeschool students, even though those laws themselves do not specifically mention homeschooled or privately tutored students.
+24 P.S. § 13-1327.1(b), which delineates the contents of the home education affidavit, there are two medical references in the home education law to other laws.
+These legal references make clear that these additional laws also apply to homeschool students, even though those laws themselves do not specifically mention homeschooled students.
 They also ensure there was no confusion over whether homeschooled students were exempt.

 - Section 1303(a) [24 P.S.
 13-1303(a) Immunization required; penalty]

 - Article XIV (all) [Article XIV School Health Services (Act 14 of 1949)]